theam/aday-ondemand-loop/docs/guide/content/development_guide/architecture.md

 ## Testing

-OnDemand Loop uses a comprehensive testing strategy with multiple types of tests:
+OnDemand Loop uses a comprehensive testing strategy with multiple types of tests.
+For instructions on running the test suite see the [Testing](testing.md) guide.

 ### Unit and Integration Tests (`application/test`)